 What is malaria?

 Malaria is a serious infection.
 It is common in tropical countries such as parts of Africa, Asia and South America.
-Malaria is a disease caused by a parasite (germ) called Plasmodium that lives in mosquitoes.
-The parasite is passed to humans from a mosquito bite.
+Malaria is a disease caused by a parasite called Plasmodium that lives in mosquitoes.
+A parasite is a living thing that lives in, or on, another living organism.
+The plasmodium parasite is passed to humans from a mosquito bite.

 There are four types of plasmodium that cause malaria.
 These are called Plasmodium falciparum, Plasmodium vivax, Plasmodium ovale and Plasmodium malariae.
 Most cases of malaria brought into the UK are due to Plasmodium falciparum.
 This type of malaria is also the most likely to result in severe illness and/or death.